-Today I live in London, I'm president and a board member at CloudMade, I'm an advisor to a number of startups and an active part of the startup community as a committee member of ICE and through my work with different investors, mainly in London.
+Today I live in London, I’m president and a board member at CloudMade, an advisor to a few startups and an active part of the startup community as a committee member of ICE and through work with different investors.

 12 years ago I co-founded CloudMade and set out on the greatest adventure of my life.
-Over those twelve years I've built some great products, worked with amazing people, raised funding and learnt from some of the best investors in the industry.
+Over those twelve years, I’ve built some great products, worked with amazing people, raised funding, and learned from some of the best investors in the industry.
 In 2016 CloudMade was acquired by Valeo, a French CAC40 automotive supplier, where I am a board member and president, overseeing product management.

 CloudMade’s software lets car makers personalize the user experiences inside their cars to deliver enormous user delight.
 This video sums it up nicely.

 I am a product person at heart.
 As a founder of a B2B software platform I’ve done a lot of selling, I’ve lead scale-ups, culture, and I have dabbled in marketing.
 But product is where my passion.

 Nothing gives me a kick more than the opportunity to build teams that create products that touch and better the lives of many millions of people.
 Nothing, perhaps, other than helping people achieve things they thought were impossible.

 I studied Archaeology BSc at UCL in 2000-2003 and in 2005 I re-enrolled to study Geospatial Sciences.
 In 2005 Google Maps had launched in the UK and, without me really knowing it, set me on a path that I would follow up to today.
 Google Maps did two things for me: it delivered seemingly never-ending maps and aerial imagery into my web-browser and the then-new AJAX technique made a seamless user experience with scrollable, zoomable maps.
 Access to simple content through a joyful interface really stuck with me.